cmaclell/py_rete/README.md

     print("{} is greater than {} is greater than {}".format(a, b, c))
 ```

 It is also possible to bind *facts* to variables as well.
+Note, variables bound
+in this way do not get matched against other occurances of the variable.
+This is
+primarily for binding variables for use in subsequent function calls.
 ```python
 @Production(V('name_fact') << Fact(name=V('name')))
 def found_name(name_fact):